All Episodes

 There's no suggestion that there's this huge backlog that the judicial business of the United States is not being conducted.

-So at times what the complaint is about is really our foundational freedoms, our fundamental freedoms, enshrined in the Constitution and the Bill of Rights, and trying to overturn Supreme Court jurisprudence where there's been an enormous amount of agreement.
+So at times, what the complaint is about is really our foundational freedoms, our fundamental freedoms enshrined in the Constitution and in the Bill of Rights, and trying to overturn Supreme Court jurisprudence where there's been an enormous amount of agreement.

 So it's a very bad idea.

-And what is really ironic, Sean and Kerry, as you know, is there was no mandate in this last election.
+And what is really ironic, Sean and Carrie, as you know, is there was no mandate in this last election.

 That strikes me as an even split.

-So now the question is how to how does this get stopped, Carrie?
+Okay, so now the question is, how does this get stopped, Carrie?

-Well, I I think we have one route of stopping it, which is thankfully so far, Joe Manchin, Kirsten Cinema, the the m moderate Democrats, some of the very the rare degree that's becoming rarer uh here, they have said they don't want to do this.
+Well, I think we have one route of stopping it, which is, thankfully, so far, Joe Manchin, Kristen Sinema, the moderate Democrats, some of the rare breed that's becoming rarer here, they have said they don't want to do this.

-They you've had people saying basically if you don't want us to pack the court, maybe you should rule in our direction.
+You've had people saying, basically, if you don't want us to pack the court, maybe you should rule in our direction.

-We've had out and out uh uh suggestions that way from people like Senator White House a couple of years ago in an immigrant tree.
+We've had out-and-out suggestions that way from people like Senator Whitehouse a couple years ago in an Amiga's brief.

-If it's very clear that people don't want this, and it's a political loser, that's the only reason they would stop short of the grant.
+If it's very clear, the people don't want this and it's a political loser.

-Because the only thing they they they are more worried about than not being able to utterly take over with all of their agenda is to maybe lose an election.
+That's the only reason they would stop short of the break because the only thing they are more worried about than not being able to utterly take over with all of their agenda is to maybe lose an election.

-Uh so that's what we have to make make clear.
+So that's what we have to make clear.

 And as we continue with Carrie Severino and Ken Starr, we'll get to your calls here in a second.

-Uh Ken Starr, I would argue that the the Roberts Court up to date uh to this moment, probably will go down in history as a court that allowed politics to to sway its decision making, starting with uh oh the Obamacare,
+Ken Starr, I would argue that the Roberts Court, up to date to this moment, probably will go down in history as a court that allowed politics to sway its decision-making, starting with the Obamacare, the ACA Act.

-the ACA Act, and when that I I've been told now by numerous sources that that John Roberts was going to vote to eliminate the law and at the last minute decided against it for political considerations.
+And when that I've been told now by numerous sources that John Roberts was going to vote to eliminate the law and at the last minute decided against it for political considerations.

-Uh if this were to happen, wouldn't this undermine the this notion, this belief that the judiciary, a a coequal branch of government often called on to resolve differences between the other two coequal branches of government?
+If this were to happen, wouldn't this undermine this notion, this belief that the judiciary, a co-equal branch of government, often called on to resolve differences between the other two co-equal branches of government?

 Well, it would certainly erode the reputation for independence of the judiciary, especially the Supreme Court.